 "Hope Is a Dangerous Thing for a Woman Like Me to Have, But I Have It," Lana Del Rey

 It may seem as if Lana Del Rey, plagued by loneliness, feels like no one understands her besides the literary icons she prays to, but in reality, the songwriter knows she mirrors the timeless experience of the melancholic modern woman.
-Like the subjects of Sofia Coppola movies or Sylvia Plath's writings (the latter's name dropped in the track), her latest single, off the forthcoming Norman Fucking Rockwell, is an ode to this side of her and the unsatisfied, emotive woman yearning for more out of life.
+Like the subjects of Sofia Coppola movies or Sylvia Plath's writings (the latter's name dropped in the track), her album closer single, off this year's superb Norman Fucking Rockwell! is an ode to this side of her and the unsatisfied, emotive woman yearning for more out of life.
 But as somber as the self-referential piano ballad is, she has hope that this apathy isn't everlasting, and as desperate as she sounds, you believe her.
 Simply put: This is pinnacle Lana Del Rey, and that's a beautiful thing.

 Giddy up -- because the yeehaw agenda said, "This town ain’t big enough for the two of us," and has proceeded to take over culture.
 And this breakout track from Soundcloud rapper turned major-label-signee Lil Nas X is the soundtrack to the internet-dubbed "yeehaw agenda."
 The rap/country track may have sparked controversy after Billboard removed it from the country charts, but that prompted country mainstay Billy Ray Cyrus to offer an assist on several verses, and also the internet to adamantly lend its support of the song -- as it should based on the track's certified hook.
 This daunting bass made for outlaws, and with the contrast to its cheeky Western lyrics, "Old Town Road" is exactly what should play as you gallop on your steed right out the ranch.